AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 \(14\) Not a single creed for five hundred years expresses any idea contrary to universal restoration, or in favor of endless punishment.

-\(15\) With the exception of the arguments of Augustine (AD 420), there is not an argument known to have been framed against Universalism for at least four hundred years after Christ, by any of the ancient fathers.
+\(15\) With the exception of the arguments of Augustine (420), there is not an argument known to have been framed against Universalism for at least four hundred years after Christ, by any of the ancient fathers.

 \(16\) While the councils that assembled in various parts of